Agent Creator

 Caution

 Do not set permissionMode: bypassPermissions by default.
 This is equivalent to running with --dangerously-skip-permissions — it silently skips all safety prompts.
 Only use it for fully-sandboxed CI environments where there is no interactive user.
 For local development, prefer permissionMode: default or permissionMode: acceptEdits.
+Also note: permissionMode is local-only — plugin agents ignore it entirely.

 Description patterns by ambiguity level: